Make-School-Courses/BEW-2.4-Decentralized-Apps-Distributed-Protocols/Lessons/Lesson5.md

 ### Marketplace Mania (30 Minutes)

-Divide the class into 4 groups.
+Divide the class into three groups.
 Assign each a dApps marketplace from the list below:

 - rarebits.io
 - opensea.io
 - odem.io
-- dether.io

 Each group should **answer the following questions** based on their assigned marketplace: